heikkilevanto/beertracker/README.md

 * The time defaults to the time on the server.
 But you can enter a fake brewery line like 'tz,Copenhagen' to change your time zone.
 It gets remembered until you set it again.
 To clear it, just set a new with 'tz,'
+* If you buy a box wine, enter its price as negative.
+That way, the system knows it is a box wine, and makes a comment on it, like "(B17:300)".
+Enter your drinks as usual, and see the volume in the box comment go down.
+If you use wine for cooking, for guests, enter the volume as negative, that way the box volume will go down, but it will not be counted against you.

 ## Problems
 If you are just starting, I may be willing to help with technical issues, especially